Viajante is Nuno Mendes’s East London rendition of the elBulli experience

 The “real deal” began with Pea Custard with Morels and Onion and Crab with Egg Yolk and Rhubarb.
-Both were balanced and delicate; flavours were natural but not particularly distinctive.
+Both were balanced and delicate; the flavours were natural but not particularly distinctive.
 The pea custard itself was memorable though; it felt like eating a solid version of a very thick pea veloutée.

 Next on the table were Bream with Dill-Chicory and Fennel Caramel and Turbot with Spring Vegetables and Mussels.
 Possibly the highlight of our meal, the bream was incredibly tasty and its texture was counterbalanced by the crunchiness of the crumbs.
 The turbot was all about finesse: ethereal in the foam and grounded with the vegetables.
-One of those dishes that prompt you to say: “Can I have another one please?”
+It was one of those dishes that prompt you to say: “Can I have another one please?”

 After these two light courses, it was time for something heavier: Cod Tripe with Onion and Potatoes and Ibherica Pluma with Bay Leaf Yoghurt and Sweet Cornbread.

-The cod tripe was delicious; on the other hand the pork pluma was paired with very debatable elements: yoghurt and sweetbread – possibly the weakest serving of the evening.
+The cod tripe was delicious; on the other hand, the pork pluma was paired with very debatable elements: yoghurt and sweetbread – possibly the weakest serving of the evening.

 Dessert time.
 Disclaimer: if a chef is good, it does not follow that he knows how to prepare desserts.
 Cooking techniques for savoury food are not the same applied to sweet courses and it often happens that the result is disappointing.
 As a consequence of that, I always lower my expectations.